mstksg/inCode/copy/entries/io-purity.md

 `main` will always **evaluate** to the exact same computation data structure.

+`main` will always be the *exact* same program, no matter when you run it.
+(In particular, the program that gets a string from stdin and prints it)

-The computer/processor --- which is given a binary representation of the IO data structure, and is completely separate from the language itself --- now **executes** this binary/compiled data structure.
+The computer/processor --- which is given a binary representation of the IO data structure, and is completely separate from the language itself --- now **executes** this binary/compiled data structure/program.
 Its execution of this binary is, of course, potentially unpredictable and in general non-deterministic, and can depend on things like the temperature, the network connection, the person at the keyboard, the database contents, etc.  The *instructions/binary* that it follows will be the same every time.
 The